 Hip Brace for Joint Support

 In conjunction with therapeutic treatment, wearing a dog hip brace can help lessen hip pain and support the hip joint.
 Wearing a hip support system is recommended for ambulatory pets dealing with mild to moderate hip dysplasia.
 Canine hip support makes it easier for a dog with bad hips to remain active.
+Dog hip braces combine compression and support to improve overall mobility and range of motion.

 Femoral Head Ostectomy (FHO) – in FHO surgery, the ball part of the hip joint is removed in this procedure.
 FHO is most effective in young dogs, since the surrounding area and scar tissue create a false joint which returns a bit of mobility to this hind leg.